JammyJ1mJ1m/JammyJ1mJ1m.github.io/content/posts/DX11Assessment.md

 It's been a while since the last update.
 Today after some tedious issues I have managed to implement normal maps for models.
 This video highlights the new additions.
 Parralax is next on the list of things to implement.
 {{< youtube hxTX2S0eETs >}}

+## **4/01/2024**
+Reviewing yesterday's progress, I have decided that it would be wise to change the way I am handling my materials in order to allow different models to have different textures.
+The new system works great and still allows for normal maps.
+This clip shows the floor having a texture and a normal map wheras the floor appears to just be a shiny floor texture.

+{{< youtube rpYW0YU6qmg >}}